comptoolsres/comptoolsres.github.io/Week_08.md

 {% include image.html file='checkmark.png' alt="Check mark icon" position="right" max-width=75 %}

-1. Be comfortable writing bash scripts to accomplish more complex tasks
+1. Be generally aware of SciPy and Numpy
-1. Understand how to use git and github to:
+1. Understand how to use Numpy arrays and access elements of arrays
-   * Create a branch
-   * Modify code
-   * Add modified code to stage the changes
-   * Commit the modified code
-   * Push the modified code to github remote repository
-   * Merge the branch into the main branch
-1. Be comfortable with loops loops and conditionals.
+1. Become familiar with Pandas
-1. Have a better understanding of searching for coding help on Google.
-1. Have a better understanding of reading code and application documentation.
+1. Know how to open csv files to create Pandas data frames
+1. Know the basics of producing graphs in matplotlib

 {% include custom/office_hours.html %}